14 November 2016 – The passing of an Icon…

 In early 2017 The Saving the Survivors Team attended to Amy, a White rhino cow whose horn was damaged in a poaching incident.
 After undergoing a few procedures this beautiful rhino has healed completely...

 In February 2017 the Saving the Survivors Team attended to two baby rhino - Impi and Vrystaat.
 Unfortunately Impi didn't survive the attack as he was shot through the abdomen, but little Vrystaat is healing incredibly...

 On the 24th of September 2016, the day that president Jacob Zuma opened CITES CoP17 in Johannesburg and called rhinos “our proud heritage”, Saving The Survivors treated this severely injured twelve year old White rhino bull...

 Mel is an adult White rhino cow that sustained a severe deep injury at the base of her front horn, which we thought was the result of a gunshot wound.
 On examination we found that the wound extends into the underlying nasal sinuses and...

-Kwatile is a subadult White rhino cow and like Hope, she has quite a temper on her.
-Because of this she knocked her horn off accidentally and fractured her nasal bones, with infection setting into the wound and underlying paranasal...
+Kwatile is a subadult White rhino cow and she has quite a temper on her.
+Because of this she accidentally knocked off her horn and fractured her nasal bones, with infection setting into the wound and underlying paranasal sinuses...